Population Sampling and Representation

-A comprehensive collection of diverse and highly accurate human reference genomes is critical to a complete understanding of our genetic variation.
-Samples in this project will be selected to improve the representation of human genetic diversity, which will provide a richer and more diverse human genomic reference resource.
-A richer human reference map promises to improve our understanding of genomics and our ability to predict, diagnose and treat disease.
-The HPRC will select at least 350 cell lines from individuals who offer ancestral genetic diversity and consent for unrestricted access data release.
+A comprehensive collection of diverse and highly accurate human reference genomes is critical to a complete understanding of human genetics.
+Samples in this project will be selected to improve the representation of human genetic variation, which will provide a richer and more complete human genomic reference resource.
+A richer human reference will improve our ability to predict, diagnose and treat disease.

 Initial Sampling Effort

-The first 200 samples included in the project will be from the 1000 genomes (1KG) collection at Coriell.
-Selection of the 1KG lines, will be prioritized based upon samples’ ability to cover genetic and geographic diversity, availability of low passage cell lines to avoid artifacts that may arise during extensive cell culture, and a subset will be prioritized due to the availability of trios/parental data to assist in the technical challenges of phased assembly release.
+Initial samples included in the project are from the 1000 genomes (1KG) collection at Coriell.
+Selection of the 1KG lines are prioritized based upon samples’ ability to cover genetic and geographic variation and availability of low passage cell lines to avoid artifacts that may arise during extensive cell culture.
+An initial subset were prioritized due to the availability of trios/parental data to assist in the technical challenges of phased assembly release.

 Future Sampling